Naveed101633/Prompt-Engineering/Mastering Language of AI/Readme.md

 - Movie title
 - 1 sentence summary
 - Why the user may like it

-General Framework
-Your task: [Positive instruction]
-Use only: [Allowed information]
-Do not ask follow-up questions.

-Output Format:
-- item 1
-- item 2
-- item 3

-Example
-Your task: Suggest a book.
-Use only the information provided.
-Output:
-Title:
-Summary:
-Reason:

 ## ✅ Final Master Framework (Copy-Paste Ready)